antirez/sds/README.md

 ```

 When new strings are created, the structure is allocated and returned with
 `refcount` set to 1.
-The you have two functions to change the reference count
+Then you have two functions to change the reference count
 of the shared string:

 * `incrementStringRefCount` will simply increment `refcount` of 1 in the structure.
 It will be called every time you add a reference to the string on some new data structure, variable, or whatever.